Murdock135/second_brain/400_projects/420_professional_projects/what_causes_salmonella/tasks.md

 	- [ ] #task semantic scholar
 	- [ ] #task wikipedia
 - [ ] #task create a sandboxed environment with docker
-- [ ] #task Use Llama index for analysing the data and producing a json file that contains information on the datasets.
 - [ ] #task implement qa streaming https://js.langchain.com/docs/how_to/qa_streaming/
 - [ ] #task create a script to extract raw poultry sampling data
 - [ ] #task Write READMEs for the datasets on huggingface. #discuss